ArnoVdH/photoblog/content/links.md

 * [Four Futures](https://www.jacobinmag.com/2011/12/four-futures/): interesting comparison of four different possible post-capitalist societies, on two axis: egalitarianism vs hierarchy and abundance vs scarcity

 ## Creators
+### Podcasts
+* [Revolutions](https://thehistoryofrome.typepad.com/revolutions_podcast/): Great in-depth podcasts about some of the great revolutions of the modern age: the French Revolution, the Springtime of Nations of 1848, the Paris Commune and the Russian Revolution(s)

 ### Video essays
 * [Philosophy Tube](https://www.youtube.com/c/thephilosophytube/): Ollie Thorn makes engaging video essays on philosophy and politics
 * [ContraPoints](https://www.youtube.com/c/ContraPoints/): Nathalie Wynn makes dramatic video essays on politics and queerness